amar-ox/quantum-network-simulation/README.md

 # Simulating Quantum Communications: A Beginner's Tutorial

 This repository contains a series of quantum entanglement simulations using Markov processes for tracking errors.
 Each folder corresponds to an article in our tutorial series on simulating quantum entanglements for beginners.

-We currently have [one article](https://medium.com/@amar.abane.phd/simulating-quantum-communications-a-beginners-tutorial-part-i-03224c2a4108), with more to follow.
+We currently have two articles.
+See below.

 ## Overview